Ouvrage Schoenenbourg: Design and construction

 The site was surveyed by CORF (Commission d'Organisation des Régions Fortifiées), the Maginot Line's design and construction agency; Schoenenbourg was approved for construction in June 1931.
 The gros ouvrage was intended to receive an additional turret in a second phase of construction, never pursued.
 Schoenenbourg is arranged as a typical gros ouvrage, with separate entrances for munitions and personnel almost 1000 m behind the closely grouped main combat blocks.
 Schoenenbourg lacks the large "M1" central magazine characteristic of most gros ouvrages.
-A total of 3000 m of galleries extend between 18 m and 30 m below the surface.
+A total of 3 km of galleries extend from 18 to 30 m below the surface.

 Initial plans were on a smaller scale.
 The 1929 original proposal was for a petit ouvrage, six blocks armed with machine guns and 75 mm guns.
 Blocks were added to the design until the gros ouvrage emerged.
-Costs in 1931 were estimated at 41.2 million francs.
+Costs in 1931 were estimated at 41.2 million francs (equivalent to €2.9 billion in 2025).
 Construction uncovered difficulties with the foundations, resulting in the widespread use of piles under the blocks to stabilise their support, a unique solution in the Line.
 The major work was completed in 1935, and equipment and armament were fitted in 1936 and 1937.
 Final completion took place in 1938, marked by difficulties with drainage of water infiltration.